ofri-peretz/forge-js/packages/eslint-plugin-llm-optimized/README.md

 **Q: Can I customize the rules?**
 A: Yes.
 Each rule can be configured with options.
 See individual rule documentation.

 ---

+## 📦 Package Information

+> **🔬 A/B Test Package:** This package (`eslint-plugin-llm-optimized`) is an A/B test and serves as a barrel export for the original package `@forge-js/eslint-plugin-llm-optimized`.
+>
+> Both packages provide identical functionality.
+This package exists to test discoverability and adoption patterns.
+You can use either package name - they are functionally equivalent.

+**Package Options:**

+- `eslint-plugin-llm-optimized` (this package - A/B test)
+- `@forge-js/eslint-plugin-llm-optimized` (original package)

+---